 In August 2013, W. L. Bonner College decided to withdraw, both temporarily voluntarily, from Title IV Participation; however, the College does offer scholarships, generated through its denominational sponsor, other institutions, and individuals.
-The College will seek to resume Title IV participation by 2016.
-Waivers are awarded to a small percentage of the student body, especially those receiving financial aid, prior to the withdrawal by the College.
+The College will seek to resume Title IV participation by 2024 or 2025.
+Waivers are awarded to a small percentage of the student body.